Phoenix35/js-help/README.md

 This program is the desktop version of [DevDocs](<https://devdocs.io/>).
 There is no need anymore to search through MDN, the node.js API, or kangax table/caniuse for example.
 This collects it all and delivers it in one place in a consistent formatting.

+Developers using Apple products may be interested in [Dash](<https://kapeli.com/dash>) as a powerful alternative.

 ## Node.js

 If not already done, install [Node.js](<https://nodejs.org/en/download/>).
 I prefer the latest version but you can install LTS if you want (v10 "Dubnium" as of writing).